NullandKale/ILGPUView/ILGPUView/Templates/Primer_02.md

-﻿# Tutorial 02 Preface
+﻿# Primer 02: Memory

-I am about to go on a bit of a rant about memory.
-If you just want to get to the programming you can skip ahead to MemoryBuffers.
-The following is my understanding of the performance quirks with GPU's and memory and cache and coalescent memory access.
+The following is my understanding of the performance quirks with GPU's due to memory and cache and coalescent memory access.
+Just like with Primer 01, if you havea decent understanding of CUDA or OpenCL you can skip this.

 Ok, buckle up.